TechAustraliaPartener/decathlon-au-shopify-theme-tech/README.md

 If you need sub scss modules to be included in your stylesheet, simply create a folder that matches the name in the array and the watch task will watch those directories for changes.
 For instance if you had a `_hero.scss` snippet that you wanted to only call in the `index.scss` file, you could place the file in `src/scss/index/` and include the path in your `index.scss` sheet.
 After that if `npm run dev` is active any changes to `index.scss` and any of the files in the index folder will trigger a compilation.

 ## JavaScript

+### Type Checking
+The TypeScript language server can highlight jsdoc and type issues in JS files.
+In every JS file that you want checked, add `// @ts-check` as the first line.
+It is generally a good idea to enable checking for new JS files you create and for existing files you are updating.
+If you are using VSCode or another editor with TS LSP support for JS files, it will automatically start checking once you add that line.
+You can run `npm run type` or `npm run type:watch` to find all errors in opted-in files from the command line.

+You can read up on writing type annotations [here](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#supported-jsdoc).

 ### JavaScript optimization via Gulp